Off-Campus Living empowers students to build connections on and off campus, and live with intent.

 Commuter Engagement Liaisons

 This initiative is centered on creating safety/crime reports of campus and nearby neighborhoods.
-We intend to create a monthly “safety report” to put up on our website with the statistics regarding crime from the last year, and suggestions on how to avoid being a victim of common crimes.
-This project works closely with police to be informed and presenting our statistics with any biases.
-If you would like more information, contact Eric DeBord (email@example.com).
+We create a monthly “safety report” to put up on our website with the statistics regarding crime from the last month and suggestions on how to avoid being a victim of common crimes.
+This project works closely with police to be informed and presenting our statistics without any biases.
+If you would like more information, contact Cody Hoerning (firstname.lastname@example.org).

 Over 100,000 lbs have been diverted from landfills and given back to students.
 P&GB encourages students to start packing early and identify reusable items to donate with the goal to reduce the trash piles on the boulevards upon move out and increase sustainability.
 A University partnership operates a Free Store each fall during Welcome Week and the first week of class with items collected May to August on campus and in the neighborhoods.
-Contact Brandon T. Ulvenes (firstname.lastname@example.org) for more information.
+Contact our office (email@example.com) for more information.

 Our staff is excited to conduct information sharing meetings with property managers to help them access University resources and identify areas of collaboration.
 For more information or to schedule a meeting, contact email@example.com.

 Liaisons are sharing information with student renters about how to enroll in the City of Minneapolis Organics Recycling program and also reaching out to local apartment complexes to see if they want to offer a program as well.
-Contact Nick Raffalo (firstname.lastname@example.org) for more information.
+Contact email@example.com. for more information.